ibm-cloud-docs/transit-gateway/tg-responsibilities.md

 | Use the provided API or UI to configure the Transit Gateway for your connections | Customer |
 | Monitor service notifications for communications regarding maintenance operations | Customer |
 | Manage service quotas and monitor quota notifications  | Customer |
 {: caption="Table 1.
-IBM Cloud Infrastructure responsibilities" caption-side="top"}
+IBM Cloud Infrastructure responsibilities" caption-side="bottom"}

 ## Security and regulation compliance
 {: #security-rich-environment}